 Cost

-Inboard motors are way more costly in comparison with outboard motors.
-The one-time purchasing cost for outboard motors is low.
-However, it does incur maintenance and replacement cost.
+Inboard motors are way more costly than outboard motors.
+The one-time purchasing cost for outboard engines is low.
+However, maintenance and replacement costs are incurred.

 -